Billing and Collection Controls

 - No further service should be given to a client who has a past due invoice.

-- The Accounting Office will also issue automated dunning notices on a monthly basis.
+- The Accounting Office will also issue automated dunning notices on a quarterly basis.

 2. Charging Another IFR Account